Jacobo149/LiquidityPool_Contracts/README.md

 # LiquidityPool_Contracts
+Set of contracts to mimic Liquidity Pool functionality.
+Two ERC20 standard token contracts are created which are then used to drive the liquidity pool economy.

+## Compilation + Deployment Notes
+To interact with contracts, use the preferred Ethereum Smart Contract software.
+Ensure you compile and deploy token contracts (TokenA, TokenB) before the liquidity pool contract.

 ### TODO
 Add approve() on staking for security
+Add Error events for error feedback on the Dapp client
 Add interest on stake
 Make it behave like a market (random maybe?)
     Change event parameters
     Change Balances withdrawn

-Note for dApp, might need to make error events if you want the UI to update with errors.
-Regular errors from a require are not logged to the blockchain.